Excel 2010: Back up the file to another partition at the same time

 The following Note you confirm with Ja.

-VBA-Environment after saving, you can simply use the X top right schließen.
+The VBA-Surroundings after saving, you can simply use the X top right schließen.

-Master file must as Excel-Workbook with Makro can be saved.
+The Master file must as Excel-Workbook with Makro can be saved.
 This is selected via the Drop-Down-Menu under File Type .

 If you work on this file and then save it, you will see the automatically created backup copy on the other partition or the external hard drive.